 Can You Make Concrete Without Gravel?

 Yes, concrete without rocks or coarse gravel is called mortar concrete.
 Mortar concrete with a fine-grained appearance is made from Portland cement, sand, and fine aggregate.
-Popular mortar concrete brands that sell mortar mixes in the US are Sakrete, Quickrete, and Sika.
+Famous mortar concrete brands that sell mortar mixes in the US are Sakrete, Quickrete, and Sika.

 mortar concrete type